pingcap/docs/dynamic-config.md

 ---
-title: Dynamic Configuration Change
+title: Change Configuration Online
-summary: Learn how to use dynamic configuration change.
+summary: Learn how to change the cluster configuration online.
 aliases: ['/docs/dev/dynamic-config/']
 ---

-# Dynamic Configuration Change
+# Change Configuration Online

 This document describes how to use the dynamic configuration change feature.